 Archibald (Archie) Cornwell (アーチーボルト・コーンウェル) / Alistair (Stair) Cornwell (アリステア・コーンウェ)ル

 Past relationship: Candy's "first love" as a teenager was Anthony Brown(16), the grand-nephew of Great-aunt Elroy.
 Candy initially mistook him for the "Prince on the Hill" due to the facial similarities, but it was clear in her mind and heart that it was Anthony that she loved(17)(18).
 At the age of 15(19), he fell and died from a horse-riding accident during a fox hunt in the autumn of 1911, more than 20 years ago from Candy's present day(20).
 Despite their brief time together, Anthony was able to grow a special rose for Candy, which he named "Sweet Candy"(21).

 Past Education : Candy attended the Royal St. Paul's Academy in England on January, 1912(22).
 During her time in school, she kept a monthly diary describing her student life and her growing feelings for Terry Granchester, a rebellious student who was also the son of a duke.
-Despite some of their quarrelsome encounters, they fell in love and spent some of their summer vacation together in Scotland.
+Despite some of their quarrelsome encounters, they fell in love and spent most of their summer vacation together in Scotland.
 He even gave her private piano lessons at his villa(23).
 Candy ended up dropping out of school at the end of the year after learning that Terry had expelled himself in her place(24).
 Before departing for America by stowing away on a merchant ship(25), she entrusted her diary to her adoptive father "William Ardlay"(26).

 Terence (Terry) Granchester (テリュース・G・グランチェスター)